nadiamariduena/python-intro-2024-privat/z_PYENV_installing.md

 pyenv install --list
 ```

-Here's a breakdown of its purpose:
+#### Here's a breakdown of its purpose:

+Listing Available Python Versions: When you run `pyenv install --list`, pyenv fetches and displays a list of all available Python versions that it supports.
+This list includes both stable releases and pre-release versions.